Boot-Error/Sentience/content/technicalevents/fightclub2.0.md

 6. **Winning rule**
 	+ Whoever immobilize the other robot, will be the winner.
 	+ In case no one will be able to immobilize other robot in the given time, then the winner will be declared on the basis of maximum number of points.

-## Constraints on Robots
-+ Maximum size :
-+ Maximum weight :

-NOTE : Excluding any external controlling device or batteries.

-+ Type: The robot should be controlled by a wireless remote control mechanism or wired one throughout the war.

-NOTE : But chances of winning is more if your robot is wireless.

 ## Terms and Condition (in case of any dispute)
 + Final decision will be of co-ordinators.